dotenv-linter/dotenv-linter/README.md

 ### Lowercase key

-Detects if key has lowcase characters
+Detects if key has lowercase characters

 ````env
 # Wrong